OSInside/kiwi/doc/source/image_description/elements.rst

 This will replace the `include` statement with the contents of :file:`description.xml`.
 The validation of the result happens after the inclusion of all `include` references.
+The value for the `from` attribute is interpreted as an URI, as of now only local URI types are supported.

 .. note::